HotelQuickly/WeAreHiring/README.md

 **Relocation** - do you need to relocate?
 We might cover some of your expenses including work permit and business visa.

+**Free customer service shift** - do you want to get to know our customers better?
+Night shifts are waiting for you :)

 ---

 [![Venture Beat](http://www.hotelquickly.com/img/logos/vb.png)](http://venturebeat.com/2013/06/25/same-day-booking-app-hotelquickly-claims-dominance-in-asia-before-rival-hoteltonight/)